Haivision/srt/docs/AccessControl.md

 ### SRT_REJX_NOTSUP_MEDIA

 The media type is not supported by the application.
-The media type is specified in the `t` key, although the currently standard types are `stream`, `file` and `auth`, an application may extend this list, and also it's not obliged to support all of the standard ones.
+The media type is specified in the `t` key.
+The currently standard types are `stream`, `file` and `auth`.
+An application may extend this list, and is not obliged to support all of the standard types.

 ### SRT_REJX_LOCKED

-The resource being accessed is locked for any access.
-This is similar to `SRT_REJX_CONFLICT`, but in this case it's locked for reading and writing.
-This is for a case when the resource should be shown as existing and in general available for the client, just temporarily blocked for access at the moment.
+The resource being accessed is locked against any access.
+This is similar to `SRT_REJX_CONFLICT`, but in this case the resource is locked for reading and writing.
+This is for when the resource should be shown as existing and available to the client, but access is temporarily blocked.

 ### SRT_REJX_FAILED_DEPEND